junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Introduced in House
 - 2016-07-14 — Introduced in House
 - 2016-07-14 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-09-15 — Committee Consideration and Mark-up Session Held.
+- 2016-09-15 — Ordered to be Reported by Unanimous Consent.
+- 2016-11-29 — Placed on the Union Calendar, Calendar No. 656.
+- 2016-11-29 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-835.
+- 2016-11-29 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-835.